trema/testfirst-trema/iteration2/iteration2.md

 	  # link("peer1", "peer2").method
 	}

-* Components defined in the network block (vswitch, vhost and link) are wrapped as a Ruby object in the "When" block.
+* Components defined in the network block (vswitch, vhost and link) are wrapped as  Ruby objects in the "When" block.
 * In the "When" block, you can invoke any  method of these wrapped objects